jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 Your boss has told you to build the logic behind a vending machine.
 You will build a FSM and implement it in Logisim Evolution as a proof of concept.
 If you complete it, your boss will let you keep your job, but you won't get a promotion or pay bump on your next performance review.
+Several other people on your team were put on performance improvement plans last year due to stack ranking and your boss wants to keep the team together if possible.

 Due to hyperinflation, we are going to dispense 500 ml bottles of Coke for the low, low price of $35.
 Thankfully, tamper-proofing the vending machine is another team's job, so you don't need to worry about dealing with an angry Sean Davis.
 So that we don't have to pay transaction fees, we will only accept cash.
 In particular, we will only accept $5, $10, and $20 bills.
 $1 and $50 bills are too cumbersome to handle and $2 bills are all fake.
-Only one bill will be inserted into the machine at a time, if a bill is inserted at all.
+Only one bill will be inserted into the machine at a time, *if a bill is inserted at all*.
-The relevant signal *input5*, *input10* or *input20* will become 1 if a bill has been deposited.
+The relevant signal *input5*, *input10*, or *input20* will become 1 if a bill has been deposited.

 Once the last bill has been inserted, the merchandise signal *outputcoke* and change signals *output5* and *output10* are to be set at the same time.
 The vending machine can give a $5 or a $10 back; set one or both signals if appropriate.
-If a customer does something unwise and somehow gives you more money than you can give change for, correct change does not need to be given, but the maximum amount of change must be provided.
+If a customer somehow violates causality and gives you more money than you can give change for, correct change does not need to be given, but the maximum amount of change must be provided.

 You may use as many flip flops as you want for this problem, but you should only need 3.
 You will not lose any credit if you use more than 3 flip flops.